quicwg/multipath/draft-ietf-quic-multipath.md

 ## Packet Scheduling {#packet-scheduling}

-The transmission of data packets is limited by the arrival of data from the application and the congestion control window.
+The transmission of data packets is limited by the arrival of data from the application and by congestion control.
 Generally, QUIC packets that increase the number of bytes in flight can only be sent when the congestion window for the selected path allows it.

 Most frames, including control frames (PATH_CHALLENGE and PATH_RESPONSE being the notable